Separation and excision in functor homology: A polynomial version of excision

 \section{A polynomial version of excision}

-In this section we prove theorem \ref{thm-intro-3} from the introduction.
-We start by recalling the classical concepts of reduced functors and polynomial functors defined on an essentially small additive category $\A$.
+Let us start by recalling the classical concepts of reduced functors and polynomial functors defined on an essentially small additive category $\A$.
 Much of the material explained in this section will also be used for the separation theorem proved in section \ref{sec-sep}.